 VISIBLE LEARNING FOR TEACHERS

 This book from John Hattie is the next step in his groundbreaking research on how visible learning impacts students.
-In this resource, he takes it to the next level with practical implementation strategies, lesson planning, and checklists/resources you can use right away.
+In this teacher reading list, he takes it to the next level with practical implementation strategies, lesson planning, and checklists/resources you can use right away.

 From celebrated art historian, former curator of the MoMA, and teacher Sarah Lewis, this book takes an interesting look at how our most creative endeavors—from innovation to the arts—are not achievements but corrections after failed attempts.
 After hearing Sarah speak last year at the ASCD conference in Houston, I can say this book is a MUST-READ for all educators.